puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_scope.markdown

 > * In some cases, you can only determine a scope's contents by executing the code.
 > * Since classes may be declared multiple times with the `include` function, the contents of a given scope are parse-order dependent.

-This version of Puppet uses dynamic scope for resource defaults.
+This version of Puppet uses dynamic scope only for resource defaults.

 Messy Under-the-Hood Details
 -----